 What do we mean by “Private Healthcare”?

 Critics of private healthcare point to the costs and inequities of the American healthcare system to argue against it, while proponents reference European mixed public/private models to show how effective it can be.
+First Aid Course Hamilton.
 Any discussion of the role of private healthcare should therefore first clarify what, precisely, is meant by “private healthcare.”
 Healthcare systems can generally be broken down into three constituent parts: delivery, financing, and regulation.
 Any of these elements can include a public or private (for-profit or not-for-profit) component (Wendt et al. 2009; Böhm et al. 2013; Marchildon 2022).

 Much healthcare in Canada is delivered by private providers.
 When medicare was introduced in Saskatchewan in 1947, physicians vehemently protested.
 A settlement was reached only when the province agreed to recognize physicians as private independent operators rather than as employees of the state (Marchildon 2020).
 This model was followed by other provinces as they introduced their own medicare legislation.
 Ambulance services across Canada are often private, with these companies negotiating service contracts with health authorities or provinces.
 Nursing care in hospitals and district nursing programs is generally provided publicly, but private nursing firms (such as the not-for-profit VON for home care, or for-profit firms supplying temporary placements in hospitals) are also commonly utilized.